All posts

 Test across hosts

-The simulator ships with both ChatGPT and Claude hosts built in.
-Use the Host dropdown in the simulator sidebar to switch between them.
+The inspector ships with both ChatGPT and Claude host runtimes built in.
+Use the Host dropdown in the inspector sidebar to switch between them.
 Your resource renders identically on both because it’s built against the MCP App standard, not a host-specific API.
+This means you are simultaneously building a ChatGPT App and a Claude Connector from the same code.

-Try these other controls while you’re in the simulator:
+Try these other controls while you’re in the inspector:

 • Display Mode: toggle between inline (inside the chat), picture-in-picture, and fullscreen.
 The display mode reference covers each mode.